njtierney/mmcc/README.md

 #> 2:     alpha     2 2.992514 0.4643476 1.965040 3.063630 3.890256
 ```

-This may be useful if we want to make a plot that shows how a given parameter varies from chain to chain
+This may be useful if we want to make a plot that shows how a given parameter varies from chain to chain.

 ``` r
 library(ggplot2)